 Spousal support, which can be known as alimony and palimony, is a court-ordered series of payments that an individual is required to make out to their former spouse in the aftermath of a divorce.
 The objective of these payments is to help a former spouse financially, and the recipient of this legal condition is often the individual with the highest yearly income.
-After a messy divorce, a court will determine who is required to pay spousal support, while being usually persuaded by the individual who has lived on the income of their former spouse.
+After a messy divorce, a court will determine who is required to pay spousal support, while being usually persuaded by the individual who has lived on the income of their former spouse and their modification and enforcement attorney.

 In California, it’s possible to modify a spousal support order with the help of a family law attorney.
-Keep reading to receive more information about how a modification and enforcement attorney can help with a spousal support modification in California.
+Keep reading to receive more information about how an attorney can help with a spousal support modification in California.

 An Attorney Can Review Your Paperwork